4ian/GDevelop.js/Readme.md

 This is a port of some parts of **[GDevelop]** to Javascript using **[Emscripten]**.

 GDevelop is a full featured, cross-platform, open-source game creator software requiring no programming skills.
-Download it on [the official website](http://compilgames.net) and check its [GitHub page](https://github.com/4ian/GD).
+Download it on [the official website](https://gdevelop-app.com) and check its [GitHub page](https://github.com/4ian/GD).

-This module is used to power [GDevApp], a radically innovative game creator that can be used by anyone to create games directly from a desktop or tablet web browser.

 How to build
 ------------